shramrahul/wordCount/README.md

 4. As the programming is developed using TDD approach, there are three test cases in the WordCountTest.java class

-4. Run the main method in WordCount.java. and that should print the expected output for the given string "the cat is in the bag".
+5. Run the main method in WordCount.java. and that should print the expected output for the given string "the cat is in the bag".

+        Expected Output

+                2 the
+                1 in
+                1 cat
+                1 bag
+                1 is